Division 7A Loan Deed Book Cover

 What if the Trustee of the Family Trust also borrows money in her own right?

-Let us say mum is the trustee of the Family Trust.
+Let us say Mum is the trustee of the Family Trust.
 The Family Trust borrows money.
 Mum also borrows money from the company to buy a new necklace.
 You need two separate Div 7A Deeds.
 You need a separate Div 7A when the borrower is a Family Trust.
-Then you need a separate Div 7A for mum, as well.
+Then you need a separate Div 7A for Mum, as well.

 Family Trust Div 7A: “corporate beneficiary” vs “bucket company”

-A company that you have an interest in is usually automatically becomes a beneficiary of a Family Trust.
+A company that you have an interest in usually automatically becomes a beneficiary of a Family Trust.
 Such a company has two common nicknames:

 • corporate beneficiary

-• bucket compay
+• bucket company

 Both expressions mean the same thing.